 Go to the auxiliary blog and post your comment there.
 If you're commenting on a particular article, PLEASE include the title or URL of the article so I can find it.
 Also, if you're asking about a particular equation in a post, PLEASE include the equation number.
 Many of these posts were written several years ago so they will not be fresh in my memory.

 If a comment asked for an explanation of something, I will add my response to the comments at the end of the relevant post.
 If you can't see the response, it may be because your browser is using an old cached version of the page.
 Try clearing your browsing history for the past few hours or days.
 The method for clearing browsing history varies with the browser, but for Google Chrome, click on the icon with three vertical dots in the upper right corner, select "More tools", then "Clear browsing data".
 Then click "Cached images and files" (and make sure no other checkboxes are selected unless you want other stuff to be cleared as well), and select the time interval from the drop down menu at the top.

-I'm working through some textbooks at my own pace and according to my own interests, so sadly, no, I can't accept requests to post articles on specific problems or textbooks.
-(Also, my own knowledge is quite limited, so I don't know the answers to everything!)
-If you want help with a particular problem, you can try joining Physics Forums, where a large audience is available to help you with physics-related problems.
+As I mentioned above, due to copyright restrictions, I cannot post solutions to specific problems from textbooks.
+If you want help with a particular problem, you can try joining Physics Forums or Physics Stack Exchange where a large audience is available to help you with physics-related problems.
 Note that to get help there, you will need to show that you have made a serious attempt at solving the problem yourself before asking for help.